Pros and Cons of Each Type of Barcode Scanner

-The mobile computers offered by companies such as Zebra, Honeywell, DataLogic, etc. generally include special barcode “Imager” hardware for scanning 1D (linear) and 2D barcodes.
-The imager would scan the barcode directly into the form fields of native and web apps.
+The mobile computers offered by companies, such as Zebra, Honeywell, or DataLogic generally include special barcode “Imager” hardware for scanning 1D (linear) and 2D barcodes.
+Notably, the imager scans the barcode directly into the form fields of native and web apps.

 Pros: “Bring Your Own Device” (BOYD) savings can be huge in terms of hardware costs and device management overhead.
 This is especially true for applications involving subcontractors and when barcode scanning is only needed periodically.

 Cons: When provisioning these devices (i.e. not using the BYOD method), you need to consider the real device cost not only in terms of the purchase price but also the replacement cost if damaged.
 While most smartphones can scan 1000s of barcodes on a single charge, if your app-user needs to scan all day long, a battery pack accessory with housing might be required.

 Webcam Barcode Scanning using PCs, Macs, and Chromebooks

 In the past, the webcams on these devices have been quite poor and didn’t include auto-focus.
 Thus, scanning was slow and inaccurate.
 However, on newer devices, we’ve found that some webcams can scan quite well.
 You would need to test with your device(s) to see if the webcam scans to your satisfaction.
 Alternatively, you can use a connected/paired USB or Bluetooth barcode scanning accessory.

 Pros: If the intended application doesn’t require mobility and the device (a PC, Mac or Chromebook) is already at the point of service, you can conveniently use the webcam or barcode scanning accessory.